influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 - ### Physical plan

-A physical plan for a query in InfluxDB v3:
+A physical plan (also called an _execution plan_) for a query in InfluxDB v3:

-- is the query execution plan, a low-level representation of the query and includes runtime metrics sampled from _operators_ (for example, `DeduplicationExec`) during execution
+- is a low-level representation of the query and includes runtime metrics sampled from _operators_ (for example, `DeduplicateExec`) during execution
 - is derived from the [logical plan](#logical-plan) and takes into account the cluster configuration (for example, CPU and memory allocation), and the underlying data organization (for example: partitions, the number of files, and whether files overlap)
 - is specific to your InfluxDB cluster configuration and your data at query time--if you run the same query with the same data on different clusters with different configurations, each cluster may generate a different physical plan for the query.
 Likewise, if you run the same query on the same cluster, but at different times, the cluster can generate different physical plans depending on the data at that time.